praveendecode/Voice_AI/README.md

  ## Problem Statement:

 -	Addressing the challenge of accurate Marathi speech transcription is crucial for applications like transcription services, voice assistants, and accessibility tools.
--	Inaccurate transcription affects user experience and accessibility for Marathi speakers.
+-	Inaccurate transcription affects user experience and accessibility for Marathi speakers